gypsydave5/AppBot3000/README.md

 The colours were taken from Ivan Black at StackOverflow (http://stackoverflow.com/questions/1489183/colorized-ruby-output), and please me by 'duck punching'/'monkey patching' (what a phrase!) the String class.

+You can play a live version at repl.it (http://repl.it/O7j/1)

 It's also the first ever thing I've put on GitHub :)